Posted on 27th October, 2020

 by Legal Staff

-In many military installations, the drinkable water was found to contain levels of PFOA and PFOS in excess of the threshold recommended by the Environmental Protection Agency (EPA) of 70 parts per trillion.
+In many military installations, the PFAO and PFOS levels in drinkable water were way higher excess than recommended by the Environmental Protection Agency (EPA) of 70 parts per trillion.

 PFAS chemicals in the firefighting foam have been linked to a number of serious side effects for firefighters who are the major group of workers at risk of occupational exposure.

 Exposure to chemicals such as perfluoroalkyl substances (PFAS) including perfluoroalkyl acids (PFAAs) can increase the risk of a type of liver cancer called angiosarcoma.
 Moreover, recent studies suggest that babies born to mothers who were exposed to PFAS during pregnancy may have a significantly increased risk of suffering liver damage in childhood.

 Perfluoroalkyl-compounds are readily absorbed in animal and human tissues after oral, inhalation, and dermal exposure, and accumulate in the serum, kidney, and liver.
 Human exposure to PFAS can result in adverse effects on the immune system that persist over long timescales and can increase with additional exposures.

 The liver is a target organ for PFAS toxicity in high-dose animal toxicity studies, where liver damage is observed.
 While hepatotoxic reactions do occur, the concern is focused increasingly on chronic liver disease resulting from prolonged low-level toxic exposure.
 In this regard, cancer is the primary concern.

 Currently, laboratories offer PFAS blood testing to individuals through their healthcare providers.
 If you have been exposed to perfluoroalkyl and polyfluoroalkyl substances directly, through the use of firefighting foam, or indirectly, from drinking water contaminated from firefighter foam runoff, don't wait too long to seek medical attention.